 Some of the most frequently asked questions in our office are always related to U. S. citizen petition for parents: If I am a U. S. citizen, can I petition for my parents?
-If you are a U. S. citizen looking for information on how you may petition for your relatives, you are in the right place.
+Whether you are an American citizen, you are in the right place.

 Table of Contents

-Requirements To petition My Parents If I Am An American Citizen
+Requirements To Petition My Parents If I Am An American Citizen

 Mother Or Father Living Outside The U. S.

 To bring a mother or father who is living outside the United States, immigration law requires that they have the following eligibility documents: